AnyBody-Research-Group/AnyPyTools/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/AnyBody-Research-Group/AnyPyTools?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 AnyPyTools is a toolkit for working with the [AnyBody Modeling System (AMS)](www.anybodytech.com) from Python.
 Its main purpose is to launch AnyBody simulations and collect results.
-It has a scheduler to launch multiple instances of AMS utilsing  computers with multiple cores.
-This makes it possible to run parameter and monte carlo studies more effciently than from within AMS.
+It has a scheduler to launch multiple instances of AMS utilising computers with multiple cores.
+AnyPyTools makes it possible to run parameter and Monte Carlo studies more efficiently than from within AMS.

 # Installation

-- Download and install the [Anaconda python distribution](https://store.continuum.io/cshop/anaconda/)
+- Download and install the [Anaconda Python distribution](https://store.continuum.io/cshop/anaconda/)

-- After installation open the Anaconda command prompt and type:
+- After installation opens the Anaconda command prompt and type:

 >``` cmd
 > conda install -c melund anypytools